-Comprehensive Dentistry Dental Safety and System Management Orthodontics and Speech Therapy for Craniofacial Anomalies Dentistry for Disabled Perioperative Oral Health Management Maxillofacial Prosthetics Clinic Dental Implant Center Oral Medicine Liaison Center
+Comprehensive Dentistry Dental Safety and System Management Orthodontics and Speech Therapy for Craniofacial Anomalies Dentistry for Disabled Perioperative Oral Health Management Maxillofacial Prosthetics Clinic Dental Implant Center Oral Medicine Liaison Center Center for dysphagia (Dentistry)

 Sendai: the Cityof Trees.

 Tohoku University is located in Sendai called the "City of Trees" Sendai is a great combination of beautiful greenery and urban sophistication and is also known as an academic city rich in culture and history.